vmtk/vmtk/doc/joss-paper/paper.md

 infrastructure contributions from the team at Kitware Inc. (www.kitware.com).
 In addition we would like to acknowledge Orobix Srl. (www.orobix.com) for partially funding continued development efforts of ``VMTK``.

+In addition, we would like to that the following persons for their contributions to the VMTK source code (Full Name followed by Github Username in quotations): Andras Lassoan (lassoan), Jean-Christophe Fillion-Robin (jcfr), Elena Faggiano (ElenaFagg), Kurt Sansom (kayarre), David Ladd (dladd), Steve Pieper (pieper), Daniel Haehn (haehn), Denis Shamonin (dpshamonin), & Sara Zanchi (SaraZanchi).

 # References